The SLL receives user-submitted information from web forms for the following purposes:

-Any statistical information (i.e., server logs) we may obtain is used to improve site management and to track site usage.
+Any information we collect via server logs is used to improve site management, track site usage, and to monitor network security.
+The SLL does not use server logs for any other purposes.
 We may use log analysis tools to create summary statistics about website and electronic database usage.
 The statistics are used for purposes such as assessing what information is of most interest to users, determining technical design specifications, and identifying system performance or problem areas.
-SLL does not report or use this information in any manner that would reveal personally identifiable information and does not release the information to any outside parties unless required to do so under applicable law.
+The SLL does not disclose any information in any manner that would reveal personally identifiable information unless required to do so by law.

-SLL and OCA monitor network traffic for site security purposes and to ensure that the site remains available to all users.
-Unauthorized attempts to upload information, change information on this site, or otherwise cause damage are strictly prohibited and may be punishable under Texas Penal Code (e.g., chapter 33 on Computer Crimes, chapter 33A on Telecommunications Crimes).
-Except as may be required for authorized law enforcement investigations, no attempts are made to identify individual users or their usage habits.
-SLL does not use raw data logs for any other purposes; however, it is possible that parts of raw data logs could be determined to be open records by the Office of the Attorney General.
-If such a determination were made subsequent to a Public Information Act request for the logs, SLL would be required to disclose parts of the logs deemed open by the Office of the Attorney General.
+The SLL and OCA monitor network traffic for site security purposes and to ensure that the site remains available to all users.
+Unauthorized attempts to upload information, change information on this site, or otherwise cause damage are strictly prohibited and may be punishable under the Texas Penal Code (e.g., chapter 33 on Computer Crimes, chapter 33A on Telecommunications Crimes).

 The SLL may provide links to websites owned and operated by third parties.
 The presence of a third-party link is not to be construed as an endorsement by the SLL.
 We provide third-party links to help further the legal research of our library patrons.
 We have no control over the content of a third-party site, and as such, we strongly recommend that the public assess the information of a third-party site on their own or with the help of an attorney.
-We realize that many third-party sites may contain information that could be construed as legal advice, and so we strongly recommend you speak to an attorney for help with your specific situation.
+Many third-party sites contain information that could be construed as legal advice, so we strongly recommend you speak to an attorney for help with your specific situation.

 We welcome suggestions on how we may improve our services by linking to a third-party site, but the SLL reserves the right to deny a third-party link on our public website.